Gio01/MWWebsite/README.md

 # What I Learned

 - Learned basics in using HTML and CSS.
-- Learned how to implement playlists from Spotify into the website pages themselves.
+- Learned how to implement playlists from Spotify into the website pages.
 - Learned to better design pages through the use of colors, images, and fonts.